kkang7/CDSeq/README.md

 # CDSeq_011
 CDSeq MATLAB code version 0.1.1

 Free for academic use and educational use.
-Please contact me at kangkai0714@gmail.com for Commercial use.
+Please contact me at kangkai0714@gmail.com for commercial use.

 This is the MATLAB code for computational deconvolution method CDSeq.